School Programs

 The goal is for students to make personal connections to Gandhi’s teachings and see themselves as changemakers.
 In conjunction with this transformative learning experience, teachers can select a content area focus that aligns with their curriculum.

-Docent-led school tours are available Monday-Friday, 9:00 am – 3:00 pm.
+Docent-led school tours are available Tuesday-Saturday, 9:00 am – 4:00 pm.
 School visits are two hours in length.

-School groups are limited to 50 students (grades 6-12).
+School groups are limited to 50 students.
 At least one chaperone is required per 15 students.

 School tours are scheduled on a first-come first-served basis.
 Please make your request at least three weeks in advance and allow five business days for a response and confirmation of your scheduled visit.